 Elsewhere, the devolved governments of Scotland, Wales, and Northern Ireland have their own roadmaps and plans to move out of restrictions.
 So, if you’re in need of a clear update as to where things stand in your area of the UK, here’s everything you need to know.

 On Feb.
 22, the UK government announced a four-step roadmap to ease the lockdown restrictions in England.
-The first step began on March 8, and will continue from March 29 when the ‘stay at home’ rule is lifted.
-From March 29 people can meet outdoors with up to six people, including in private gardens.
-Outdoor sports facilities will reopen, including tennis and basketball courts, as well as open-air swimming pools.
+The first step began on March 8, and will continue from May 17 when family and friends will finally be able to hug each other.
+From May 17 people can meet indoors with up to six people, and will be given the “choice” to socially distance.
+Hospitality and entertainment venues will be allowed to open indoor spaces, meaning you’ll be able to eat inside restaurants and pubs as well as visit the cinema.

-Step two will happen no earlier than April 12, which will include the reopening of non-essential retail and hospitality venues.
+Step four will happen no earlier than June 21, which will include the reopening of nightclubs and the possibility that large events and performances could return.
 However, this easing of restrictions will only take place if the roadmap continues to meet the four criteria outlined by the government.

 - Home and community